-PuTTY is Linux terminal emulator, serial console and network file transfer application that can connect between Windows operating systems and remote devices like Raspberry Pis.
+PuTTY is Linux terminal emulator, serial console and network file transfer application that can connect Windows operating systems and remote devices like the Raspberry Pi.

 Table of contents

 “PuTTY is an SSH and telnet client, developed originally by Simon Tatham for the Windows platform.
 PuTTY is open-source software that is available with source code and is developed and supported by a group of volunteers.” — putty.org

 This post was inspired by using PuTTY to connect to a Raspberry Pi running Raspbian, OpenELEC or RetroPie.
 Before using PuTTY to connect to a Raspberry Pi, it needs to be downloaded, installed and configured.

 - Get the Raspberry Pi 4B 4GB Starter Kit from Amazon.com

 - Get the Raspberry Pi 4B 8GB Starter Kit from Amazon.com